 - To review alternative definitions of CSR and their strengths and limitations;

 - To assess comparative needs for CSR; and

 - To distinguish between the applications of CSR in various practical situations.

-A ten question multiple-choice exam is presented at the end of the course to test your knowledge and award a George Mason University of Washington DC, USA Completion Certificate if you are successful.
+The ten question multiple-choice exam is presented at the end of the course to test your knowledge and award a George Mason University of Washington DC, USA Completion Certificate if you are successful (80% correct).
 You have two tries!

 Citations from readers and users:

 “You have done a great job.
 The programme is well designed, it addresses a clear need, and it is highly successful.
 The success owes a great deal to you.
 Finally, I am happy to contribute to your future ventures should you set-up another one.”
-[Prof. Abby Ghobadian, Henley Management College
+Prof. Abby Ghobadian, Dean of Research, Henley Management College